IHRA definition of antisemitism: Labour Party

-In December 2016, Labour adopted the working definition.
+In December 2016, Labour adopted the IHRA-WDA.
 It was formally accepted at the 2017 Labour Party Conference.

-In July 2018, the Labour Party National Executive Committee (NEC) adopted without a vote a definition of antisemitism based on the IHRA definition, although it removed or amended four out of eleven IHRA examples, added three examples, and amended points showing how criticising Israel can be antisemitic.
+In July 2018, the Labour Party's National Executive Committee (NEC) adopted a version of the IHRA-WDA without a vote, although it removed or amended four of the IHRA's 11 examples, added three more, and amended points illustrating how criticising Israel could be antisemitic.
 Labour said the wording in the code of conduct "expands on and contextualises" the IHRA examples.
-The Shadow Solicitor-General, Nick Thomas-Symonds, said many of IHRA's examples were "adopted word for word in our code of conduct" while "the ground is covered" for others.
+The Shadow Solicitor-General, Nick Thomas-Symonds, said many of IHRA-WDA's examples were "adopted word for word" in the code of conduct while "the ground is covered" for others.
 He said: "We should be going further than the IHRA definition and the language of the code is at times much stronger.
 We need to expand on a lot of the examples to ensure that we have a legally enforceable code so that we can enforce discipline as everyone wants to."
-The NEC's modified examples sparked criticism amid allegations of antisemitism, leading the NEC to announce that it would review the decision in consultation with the UK Jewish community.

-A statement by the UK Delegation to the IHRA stated that "Any 'modified' version of the IHRA definition that does not include all of its 11 examples is no longer the IHRA definition.
-Adding or removing language undermines the months of international diplomacy and academic rigour that enabled this definition to exist.
-If one organization or institution can amend the wording to suit its own needs, then logically anyone else could do the same.
-We would once again revert to a world where antisemitism goes unaddressed simply because different entities cannot agree on what it is."
+The NEC's modified examples sparked criticism amid allegations of antisemitism in the party, leading the NEC to announce that it would review the decision in consultation with the UK Jewish community.
+The UK Delegation to the IHRA said that modifying the IHRA-WDA or not including all 11 examples would mean it "is no longer the IHRA definition", would remove the consistency of having a single definition, and "undermines the months of international diplomacy and academic rigour that enabled this definition to exist".

-In September 2018, the NEC decided to add all 11 IHRA examples (unamended) to the definition of antisemitism.
-A few days later the Parliamentary Labour Party voted by a majority of 205 to adopt the unamended definition to their standing orders.
+In September 2018, the NEC decided to add all 11 unamended examples to the definition of antisemitism; the IHRA-WDA was subsequently added to the party's standing orders by a majority vote of 205 by the Parliamentary Labour Party.

 Later in the month, a report by the Media Reform Coalition examined over 250 articles and broadcast news segments of coverage of Labour's revised code of conduct on antisemitism, and found over 90 examples of misleading or inaccurate reporting.
-The research found evidence of "overwhelming source imbalance" in which coverage often entirely omitted critical discussion of the ‘working definition’ and wrongly presented it as consensual and universally adopted, whilst few news reports stated that mainstream academic and legal opinion was overwhelmingly critical of the IHRA definition, including formal opinions from four leading UK barristers.
+The research found evidence of "overwhelming source imbalance" in which coverage often omitted critical discussion of the IHRA-WDA and wrongly presented it as universally adopted, whilst few news reports stated that mainstream academic and legal opinion was critical of the IHRA working definition, including formal opinions from four leading UK barristers.